Amended Tax Returns: Did You File With A Mistake?

 To Correct a Tax Return Mistake, File an Amendment

 Your next move: file an amended tax return.
 Simply put, an amended return is usually filed because something was incomplete, incorrect or omitted from the original tax return.
 It should be filed if you forgot to claim credits and deductions, or need to correct filing status and income – whether the result is a tax refund or a tax bill.

-If you are claiming a refund, the deadline for filing an amended return is generally three years after the original deadline or two years after taxes were paid for that year – whichever is later.
+If you are claiming a refund, the deadline for filing an amended return is generally three years after the date filed or the original deadline, or two years after taxes were paid for that year – whichever is later.

-Check the Form 1040-X instructions for your state’s IRS Service Center address.
-But, if you are amending because you received a notice from the IRS, the amended return should go to the address indicated on the notice and the notice should be referenced in the amended return.
+Check the Form 1040-X instructions for your state’s IRS Service Center address where you will mail the amended return.
+But, if you are amending because you received a notice from the IRS, the amended return should go to the address indicated on the notice, and the notice should be referenced in the amended return.

-If you realize you need to correct something on your 2012 return, make an appointment with an H&R Block tax professional for help filing an amended return.
+If you realize you need to correct something on your tax return, we can help.
+Take our quick assessment and find out if a tax return review is right for you.
+Or, make an appointment now with an H&R Block tax professional for help filing an amended return.

 If you need help handling an estate, we're here to help.
 Learn how to file taxes for a deceased loved one with H&R Block.

 From retirement account contributions to self-employment expenses, learn more about the five most common tax deductions with the experts at H&R Block.

 Getting married?
 Having a baby?
 Buying a house?
 Go through your life events checklist and see how each can affect your tax return with the experts at H&R Block.

 Donating household goods to your favorite charity?
 Learn the ins and outs of deducting noncash charitable contributions on your taxes with the experts at H&R Block.